Women's Health Physiotherapy

 Although pregnancy related issues make up a large part of the work we do, there is also a place for women’s health physiotherapy in those without such problems.
 For active individuals who enjoy high impact sports or exercise, (running, jumping, sprinting, weight lifting) or those with a particularly physically demanding job (with lots of pushing, pulling, lifting), a strong and healthy pelvic floor is essential.
 These kinds of activities place high demands on the abdominal region, and the pelvic floor muscles will absorb that force and provide support if working correctly.
 This can help to relieve any signs of leaking, reduce pelvic and back pain, and even reduce the risk of a prolapse.

-As we know, prevention is always better than cure – and we encourage anyone with any of the above symptoms to contact Sasha at Physiolistic for an assessment and for an individualised pelvic floor strengthening program.
+As we know, prevention is always better than cure – and we encourage anyone with any of the above symptoms to contact Bridgette at Physiolistic for an assessment and for an individualised pelvic floor strengthening program.

 Your next step?